 Plan your hiking tour carefully

-Well planned is half hiked.
-Before the hiking tour, it is advisable to prepare well: Where exactly does the chosen hiking route run and how long is it?
-Are there any places to stop along the way?
-What does the weather forecast say for the region?
+Good planning is half the battle.
+It is advisable to prepare well before the hiking tour: Where exactly does the chosen hiking route run and how long is it?
+Are there refreshment stops along the way?
+What is the weather forecast for the region?
 Are there any exposed passages (fear of heights)?
 Do I have the right equipment for the tour?
-How experienced are I and my fellow walkers?
+How experienced are I and my fellow hikers?

 Don't forget to take an emergency bivouac with you.
 It consists of an emergency blanket that is cold-resistant, a whistle and a mini compass.
 It should be in your rucksack on every hike anyway.